 Embracing community and celebrating diversity.

-Atlanta's Sara J. González Memorial Park, the first park named for a Latino in the State of Georgia, honors inclusiveness and cultural diversity while providing accessible child and family oriented greenspace to the growing Atlanta Westside community it serves.
-It will be inaugurated in September 2018 and will feature ADA-compliant access throughout, a playground for children of all abilities, a children's open field soccer area, an electricity-powered "Learning Nook" thanks to Georgia Power Foundation, and a legacy plaza that celebrates Atlanta's broad population.
+Atlanta's Sara J. González Memorial Park, the first park named for a Latino in the State of Georgia, honors inclusiveness and cultural diversity while providing all-abilities accessible child and family oriented greenspace to the growing Atlanta Westside community it serves.
+It was inaugurated in October 2018 with Mayor Keisha Lance Bottoms keynoting.
+The park features ADA-compliant wheelchair access throughout, a playground for children of all abilities, a children's open field soccer area, the first electricity-powered "Learning Nook" thanks to Georgia Power Foundation, and a legacy plaza that celebrates Atlanta's broad population.

 The Sara J. González Memorial Park commemorates the legacy of Ms. González — a devoted mother and Cuban immigrant whose faith in the American Dream propelled her from small business owner to revered Hispanic, immigrant and minority-rights leader who served all in her community with joy and compassion.